railwayapp/docs/src/pages/reference/pricing.md

 Every account gets $5 of included credit per month.
 Users who upgrade to the Developer Plan have no execution time limit on their credits.

 Railway will expend any free credit before consuming any paid credits.
-If users prepay to use the Developer Plan and expend all credits, the account is demoted to the Starter plan.
+If users prepay to use the Developer Plan and expend all credits, the account is demoted to the Trial plan.